ralfbiedert/cheats.rs/content/_index.md

 - Stack that previously held a certain type will be repurposed across (even within) functions.
 - Here, recursing on `f` produced second `x`, which after recursion was partially reused for `m`.

-> Key take away so far, there are multiple ways how a memory locations that previously held a valid value of a certain type stopped doing so in the meantime.
+> Key take away so far, there are multiple ways how memory locations that previously held a valid values of a certain type stopped doing so in the meantime.
 > As we will see shortly, this has implications for pointers.

 </explanation>